Session title: Tricked out tutorialsCreating a blueprint for outstanding tutorial practice

-Do your tutors and workplace assessors know what an outstanding individual tutorial looks like?
+Do your tutors know what an outstanding individual tutorial looks like?
 Questions such as: who owns the data used in the session?
 Who talks the most?
 How is the learner different by the end of the experience? can help to unlock the answer.

-For too many personal tutors and reviewers, tutorials are about the delivery of a consistent experience.
-But does this formulaic approach, a slavish adherence to ‘process’, produce outstanding learning experiences?
+For too many personal tutors, tutorials are about the delivery of a consistent experience.
+But does this formulaic approach (a slavish adherence to ‘process’) produce outstanding learning experiences and change?
 The key to understanding how to be outstanding is to move focus from process to impact.

-In this session, delegates will be given the tools to create a Quality Standard for progress monitoring with which they will set out precisely the difference they intend make to learners.
+In this session, delegates will be given the tools to create a Quality Standard for tutorial practice, setting out precisely the difference they intend make to learners.
 Only once this is fully articulated can tutors free themselves from the uniformity of process to achieve consistency of impact.

 This session aims to win the hearts and minds of staff to look at progress monitoring through a new lens.
-It ends with a short film of a progress review, testing delegates’ new understanding through the observation and evaluation of a tutor at work.
+It ends with the evaluation of a filmed progress review, testing out delegates’ new understanding through the observation and evaluation of a tutor at work.